If you're looking for different pesto recipes, this sage pesto is a nice alternative to the traditional basil during the fall and winter months.

 Use immediately, or transfer to an airtight container, cover with a layer of olive oil and store in the fridge.

-What different types of pesto are there?
 Aside from the classic basil pesto, you could try making sun dried tomato pesto.
 There are even pestos made with citrus or one made with lard that comes from Modena!

-How long can you store sage pesto?
 I find that sage tends to last a long time.
 So typically, you could put pesto in an airtight container in the fridge, cover with a thin layer of olive oil, and keep for about a week.
 But the sage might last even longer than that.

-How do you serve sage pesto?
 Use it on pasta, of course, but also serve along side roasted vegetables or with roast meats like pork and lamb.

 - 2 cups sage leaves